yui/yeti/README.md

     make lint

-You may also run the linter on individual files with `./lint`:
+You may also run the linter on individual files with `./go lint`:

-    ./lint test/blizzard.js
+    ./go lint test/blizzard.js

 Yeti uses [JSHint][] to analyze code for problems.
 See `.jshintrc` for options used by Yeti.